JoseCanova/JoseCanova/README.md

 - 💞️ I’m looking to collaborate on ... earn some money... lots of debts..u
 - 📫 How to reach me ... well. lets get all here.

+Yeah.
+Amazing.
+The president pointing some "issues" Dont know he has a point.
+Before all of this insanity i will go to the embassy.
+I need to ask .
+The minimum that i can do for me
+Under the topic.
+Like Im not from here.
+The translated docs are here.
+Seems like bs.
+But its not.

 Jezz its too much for me.
 A movie and take a rest...